Critical Thinking Testing

 frustrating to the teacher as it is for the students.

-A critical thinking test assesses your ability to use a range
+A critical thinking test assesses your ability to use a

-Critical thinking tests show potential employers that you do
+Critical thinking tests show potential employers that

-between ideas and find alternative interpretations.
+connections between ideas and find alternative

 This test is usually timed, so quick, clear, logical thinking